GoodGuide has reviewed and rated 4,359 of the best Coffees

 Scoring Coffee and Tea

 Environment scores are assigned to bulk coffee and tea by combining product-level environmental indicators with company-level environmental indicators.
 Based on the relatively extensive product-level information available for coffee, the summary Environmental score is weighted 75% product-level and 25% company-level.
-The data for teas was as not as comprehensive over the product's life cycle, so the summary Environmental score for teas is weighted 50% product-level and 50% company-level.
+The data for teas is as not as comprehensive over the product's life cycle, so the summary Environmental score for teas is weighted 50% product-level and 50% company-level.

 Product-level Environment scores for this category are based on: